SYSTEMCTL(1) - man - phpMan

 Revert one or more unit files to their vendor versions.
 This command removes drop-in

-configuration files that modify the specified units, as well as any user-configured
+configuration files that modify the specified units, as well as any user-configured unit

-unit file that overrides a matching vendor supplied unit file.
-Specifically, for a
+file that overrides a matching vendor supplied unit file.
+Specifically, for a unit

-/run/systemd/system, but not in a unit file stored below /usr/), then it is not
+in a unit file stored below /usr/), then it is not removed.
+Also, if a unit is masked, it

 Effectively, this command may be used to undo all changes made with systemctl edit,